 - Mix everything together until the mixture just comes together in a ball.
 Do not overmix.
 Transfer to a floured surface and pat the ball into an 8-inch disc.
 Using a pizza cutter or a knife, cut the disc into 8 wedges, like a pizza.

-- Transfer the wedges to a cookie sheet and to a 425-degree preheated oven.
-Leave at least 1/2 inch of space between the scones.
+- Transfer the wedges to a cookie sheet.
+Make sure you leave at least 1/2 inch of space between the scones.